Kevin Vuong: Military career

-In November 2020, Vuong was named as a NATO 2030 Young Leader for Canada, the only Canadian, to join 13 other leaders to advise him on the future of the 30-member Alliance.
-On July 20, 2022, Vuong was fined $500 for not following the Queen's Regulations and Orders for the Canadian Forces, which required him to notify his commanding officer of the withdrawn charge.
+In November 2020, Vuong was named as a NATO 2030 Young Leader for Canada, the only Canadian, to join 13 other leaders to advise on the future of the 30-member alliance.

+The Royal Canadian Navy would charge Vuong on 25 February 2022, under the National Defence Act (NDA) for failing to disclose the initial sexual assault charge (see below) to his chain of command.
+Vuong chose to face a summary trial instead of a general court-martial.
+The trial was held at HMCS Donnacona, a naval reserve unit based in Montreal on 20 July 2022.
+Vuong admitted the particulars underlying the charge, was found guilty, and given a fine of $500 for not following the Queen's Regulations and Orders for the Canadian Forces, which required him to notify his commanding officer of the charge.

 Political career

 Municipal politics

 Vuong advocated for a price for congestion with Canada's Ecofiscal Commission, penning an opinion-editorial with economist and commission chair Christopher Ragan, that highlighted the social costs to youth and people of colour.
-He was co-chair of the Toronto Youth Equity Strategy, where he helped to secure $958,000 for youth social infrastructure and fought to give youth a meaningful role in police governance and racial discrimination and lost of trust in policing.
+He was co-chair of the Toronto Youth Equity Strategy, where he helped to secure $958,000 for youth social infrastructure and sought to give youth a meaningful role in police governance citing racial discrimination and loss of trust in policing.
 This included the designation of an annual Youth Week in Toronto.
 Vuong also advocated for programming for vulnerable youth and against the cancellation of affordable "Youth Days" at the Canadian National Exhibition.
 He pushed the City of Toronto for specific roles, representation, and powers to young people, particularly in city planning issues.
-While pursuing his master's degree, he hosted a two-day summit to inspire a more sustainable and inclusive Toronto backed by United Nations (UN)-Habitat on the UN New Urban Agenda and the Sustainable Development Goals.
+While pursuing his master's degree, he hosted a two-day summit in 2017 to inspire a more sustainable and inclusive Toronto backed by United Nations (UN)-Habitat on the UN New Urban Agenda and the Sustainable Development Goals.